-- Solid waste management: The short life cycle of electronics, their obsolescence and the continuous upgrade has resulted in a big landfill problem.
-Through recycling, solid waste can be better managed by ensuring all recyclable parts are recycled.
+- Solid waste management: The short life cycle of electronics results in a big landfill problem.
+Through recycling, solid waste can be managed better by ensuring all recyclable parts are indeed recycled.

 What are the Solutions for E-Waste?

 The first line of defense in minimizing e-waste is to reduce purchases of new electronic devices.
 Think twice before buying a new electronic gadget when an upgrade or new device becomes available.
-Electronic recycling is vital in improving the state of the environment so here are some practical and available recycling options:
+Electronic recycling is crucial in protecting our planet so here are some practical and available recycling options:

-- Donate to a non-profit, library, or school: It is the easiest and perhaps most effective way of recycling electronics.
-By donating, you give another chance for further use.
-This option is most feasible if the equipment is still functional and in good condition.
+- Donate to a non-profit, library, or school: It’s the easiest and perhaps most effective way of recycling electronics.
+By donating, you give the device another chance for further use.
+This option makes the most sense if the equipment is still functional and in good condition.
 Non-profit organizations, especially those that cater to youth or low-income groups, are places to consider donating to.